GMGI-Fisheries/resources/docs/eDNA 12S metab/01-Metabarcoding ampliseq_12S_Riaz.md

 The 12S rRNA gene region of the mitogenome is ~950 bp.
 There are two popular primer sets to amplify two different regions of 12S: Riaz and MiFish.
 The following workflow includes script specific to the **Riaz** primer set, but includes some notes on the MiFish U/E primer set.

-The NU cluster shifted from Discovery to Explorer.
-This script reflects the change from `/work` to `/projects `.
-NMC 7/11/2025
+If working on the NU system, 'Discovery' cluster is the old system that used the path (/work) and 'Explorer' is the new system that uses the path (/projects).

 ![](https://th.bing.com/th/id/OIP.EbXPYETYLBPEymNEIVEGLQHaCc?rs=1&pid=ImgDetMain)

 Riaz ecoPrimers citation: [Riaz et al. 2011](https://academic.oup.com/nar/article/39/21/e145/1105558)
 MiFish citation: [Miya et al. 2015](https://royalsocietypublishing.org/doi/full/10.1098/rsos.150088)

-Workflow done on HPC.
-Scripts to run:

-1. 00-fastqc.sh
-2. 00-multiqc.sh
-3. 01a-metadata.R
-4. 01b-ampliseq.sh
-5. 02-taxonomicID.sh
+**Analysis workflow:**
+1. Assess quality of fastq files using FASTQC and MultiQC
+2. Identify sequencing outliers and sub-sample if needed
+3. Run nf-core/ampliseq to remove adapters, predict ASVs, and generate counts tables
+4. Run blastn to assign taxonomy from three databases: GMGI's, Mitofish, and NCBI

-## Step 1: Confirm conda environment is available and activate
+#### Prerequisite: Confirm conda environment is available and activate

 The conda environment is started within each slurm script, but to activate conda environment outside of the slurm script to update packages or check what is installed: